What is Shape Photography?

 Surrounded by shapes and forms, photography can tell a different tale of the objects through the camera lens.
 To nail the effects, you must know the difference between shape and form photography.
 Suppose you find the shape of the object more interesting.
 In that case, your focus should be on the angle, the subject’s position, and your point of view.
 On the other hand, suppose the subject’s form demands your attention.
 In that case, you will prioritize light, its shadow, and how efficiently you can utilize the 2-D shape of the subject.

-What are the Types of Shape in Photography Composition?
+What are the Types of Shapes in Photography Composition?

 In photography, the shape has several different elements, not the different forms you learn in school.
 Shapes in photography can be categorized in a few different ways: